rx-angular/rx-angular/libs/template/docs/strategies.md

-As detectChanges has no coalescing of render calls like [`ChangeDetectorRef#markForCheck`](https://github.com/angular/angular/blob/930eeaf177a4c277f437f42314605ff8dc56fc82/packages/core/src/render3/view_ref.ts#L128) or [`ɵmarkDirty`](https://github.com/angular/angular/blob/930eeaf177a4c277f437f42314605ff8dc56fc82/packages/core/src/render3/instructions/change_detection.ts#L36) have, we apply our own coalescing, 'scoped' on component level.
+As detectChanges has no coalescing of render calls like [`ChangeDetectorRef#markForCheck`](https://github.com/angular/angular/blob/930eeaf177a4c277f437f42314605ff8dc56fc82/packages/core/src/render3/view_ref.ts#L128) or [`ɵmarkDirty`](https://github.com/angular/angular/blob/930eeaf177a4c277f437f42314605ff8dc56fc82/packages/core/src/render3/instructions/change_detection.ts#L36) have, we apply our own coalescing, 'scoped' oncomponent level.

 Coalescing, in this very manner, means _collecting all events_ in the same [EventLoop](https://developer.mozilla.org/de/docs/Web/JavaScript/EventLoop) tick, that would cause a re-render.
 Then execute re-rendering only _once_.